 Too often, immigrant stories are told by others, whether in the media, legislature, history books, or in our common imagination.
 “Home to Me: Immigrant Stories from NC” is a new multimedia series based on the belief that stories told by immigrants, in their own words, have the power to change our assumptions about who immigrants are and deepen our understanding of the migration experience.
-Every month, the project will release a new story from an individual or family, and the series as a whole will highlight a wide variety of backgrounds and experiences.

 The NC Justice Center invites citizens to watch “Home to Me” and share these stories with friends and family members to demonstrate how immigrants are part of the fabric of our state and highlight the need for policies that respect the humanity of all of our neighbors.
 Sharing “Home to Me” stories through social media using the hashtags #HomeToMe and #IAMaMigrant (as suggested by the The United Nations for a worldwide migrant voices project for 2013) will make it possible for North Carolinians to engage in the dialogue about the future of our state and our economy, to address questions of global justice, and to discuss public policies that could move us forward together.
 We welcome you to the conversation.

 This month’s video features Valeria Sotelo, a student at Salem College.
 Born in Mexico, Valeria’s DREAMer documentation allows her to be here legally for two more years but she isn’t sure whether she’ll be able to find work once she’s done with school.
 Even if the DREAM Act were to pass, Valeria said, her parents – who work hard and pay taxes – would still face challenges to becoming citizens.
 Valeria wants lawmakers to consider the individuals who have come to call North Carolina their home and have worked tirelessly to achieve their dreams, both for themselves and their families.